 This meant producers struggled to find same-sex couples to pair by the show’s trio of relationship experts.

-“There weren’t a huge number of gay applicants, but we interviewed quite a few individuals from around Australia,” a spokesperson
+“There weren’t a huge number of gay applicants, but we interviewed quite a few individuals from around Australia,” a spokesperson said.

 “Unfortunately, we didn’t feel there was a good enough match.
 We didn’t want to include a gay couple just for the sake of appearances.”